Last Updated on November 24, 2022 by Alfred Jenkins

-The fish id feature is very beneficial for new anglers because of a lot of reasons.
+The fish id feature is very beneficial for new anglers for many reasons.
 It enables you to jump over the fishing curve required to interpret the visual details of a Sonar fish finder.

 4- Peaking the transducer to get more details from a fish finder

 Peaking the transducer is a process where you manually adjust the device’s sensitivity.
-Peaking is the ultimate key to get the most up-to-date and accurate underwater details from any depth finder.
+Peaking is the ultimate key to getting the most up-to-date and accurate underwater details from any depth finder.

-Manually adjusting and fixing the sensitivity settings will help you get rid of these inaccuracies and errors.
+Adjusting and fixing the sensitivity settings will help eliminate these inaccuracies and errors.

 Fix the range to at least three times the depth of fishing water

-Setting the range at least three times the depth of the water you’re fishing gets you more accurate underwater results.
+Setting the range at least three times the depth of your fishing water gets you more accurate underwater results.

-For-example, If you are fishing in depth of 20ft, you need to manually adjust the range up-to thrice the depth.
-In the light of this consideration, 60ft is the range that’ll get you better results.
+For example, If you are fishing at a depth of 20ft, you need to adjust the range to thrice the depth manually.
+In light of this consideration, 60ft is the range that’ll get you better results.

-Raise your unit’s sensitivity till you see two readings on display
+Raise your unit’s sensitivity till you see two readings on the display

 The correct technique to increase your fish finder’s sensitivity depends on the specific model and brand you’re using.
-You can manually modify the sensitivity using the settings menu or by pressing setting buttons present on the fish finder.
+You can manually modify the sensitivity using the settings menu or pressing the setting buttons on the fish finder.

-When you’re increasing the sensitivity, you’ll have to gradually increase the sensitivity of the unit.
-A stage will come when you’ll see a second reading on display with prominent clutter and messy details.
+When you’re increasing the sensitivity, you’ll have to increase the sensitivity of the unit gradually.
+A stage will come when you see a second reading display with prominent clutter and messy details.

 Decrease your unit’s sensitivity until all the messy clutter is gone

 You can reduce the saturated clutter on the screen by slowly dialing back and gradually decreasing your unit’s sensitivity.
-When the second reading becomes clear, you’ll get a better idea of what’s below your boat with clear underwater images.
+When the second reading becomes clear, you’ll better understand what’s below your boat with clear underwater images.

 Avoid adding filters to reduce the fishing surface clutter

-Most of the fish swim quite a way from the range of the water surface and your boat.
+Most fish swim quite far from the range of the water surface and your boat.
 You should avoid increasing the filter strength or use filters to reduce surface clutter.
-It is unlikely to help you find fish as adding filters or increasing filter strength will affect the sensitivity.
+It is unlikely to help you find fish, as adding filters or increasing filter strength will affect the sensitivity.